dberuben/damoul/creating_subdomain.md

 You want to keep those records, now lets create the subdomain.

 On your `route 53` create the subdomain :

 `Create Hosted zone`

 Fill up the box `Domain Name:` with your subdomain : k8s.exemple.com

-`Route 53` should generate some NS server like :
+`Route 53` should generate your NS server like :

 ```
 ;; ANSWER SECTION: